justinsgithub/static/docs.justintylers.com/docs/docs/index.md

 ## daily reminders

+* focus one accomplishing a single task / solving one problem at at time no matter how simple it seems
+* trying to multitask or focus on more than 1 thing is as efficient as patting your head and rubbing yor stomach
+* compulsive actions lead to destructive behavior
+* think on an idea before taking action no matter how good the idea seems (even what sounds like a "no-brainer")
 * does this object / item / task truly service me? ( minimalism )
 * is my current action / activity bringing me closer to my goals? ( productivity )
-* compulsive actions lead to destructive behavior
-* think on an idea before taking action no matter how good the idea seems (even what sounds like a "no-brainer")

 ## find me